 Our homes are often a place to unwind, settle in, and escape after a long day out; now we find ourselves negotiating the balance between many concerns, responsibilities, and trying to keep our minds calm through it all.
 Not surprisingly, our surroundings have such a profound effect on how we feel day to day.

 One way to reinfuse a bit of peace and relaxation into your home is by being intentional about your living space.
 Creating routines, making a few minor changes to decorations, and keeping your senses happy can make all the difference for your mood.
-And while we find ourselves inside most days, now is a great opportunity to rethink how to bring peace and harmony at home.
+And while we find ourselves inside most days, now is a great opportunity to rethink creating a peaceful home environment.

 1. De-clutter where you can